 These programs are set at a pace with individual student needs in mind.
 Tasks change on a daily basis.
-Participation will count toward work based learning hours and demonstrate evidence of commencement level CDOS hours.
-Students will work in a professional environment while gaining skills necessary to obtain and maintain employment in a variety of field related settings.
+Participation will count toward work-based learning hours and demonstrate evidence of commencement level CDOS hours.
+Students will work in a professional environment while gaining skills necessary to obtain and maintain employment in a variety of field-related settings.

-Food Industry: Food Prep, Baking, Dishwashing, Fast Food Prep, Bussing, Waiting, Hosting and employment related soft skills are addressed.
+Food Industry: Food prep, baking, dishwashing, fast food prep, bussing, waiting, hosting and employment-related soft skills are addressed.
 Students will work on events with our Culinary Arts program.

-Trades Exploration: Basic construction, general mechanics and employment related soft skills.
+Trades Exploration: Basic construction, general mechanics and employment-related soft skills.

-NEW VISIONS MEDICAL PROFESSIONS Career Exploration Programs
+NEW VISIONS MEDICAL PROFESSIONS

+Career Exploration Program

-Through the development of the Professional Careers Program at the Cayuga-Onondaga BOCES, authentic professional settings take the place of traditional classrooms creating exciting learning environments while providing lessons in career specific areas.
+Through the development of the Professional Careers Program at the Cayuga-Onondaga BOCES, authentic professional settings take the place of traditional classrooms, creating exciting learning environments while providing lessons in career-specific areas.
 This New Vision redefines the teaching-learning process and broadens instructional resources.
 While enrolled in the New Visions Program, students will spend the morning at their component high school attending chosen classes.
 Students will then attend their New Visions Program from 10:00 a.m. to 2:00 p.m.
 Students also have the opportunity to earn a total of (9) nine college credits.
 This results in an actual college transcript that the students may apply toward his/her college choice.
-Students enrolled in these programs may also receive high school credits from their component high schools that will be part of their graduation requirements.
+Students enrolled in this program may also receive high school credits from their component high schools that will be part of their graduation requirements.